OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 Use one of the following techniques to search for sensitive information.

-Checking if password or encyrption key is hardcoded in the source code or configuration files.
+Checking if password or encryption key is hardcoded in the source code or configuration files.

 `grep -r –E "Pass | password | pwd |user | guest| admin | encry | key | decrypt | sharekey " ./PathToSearch/`